-While I’m showing this tutorial using the styrofoam dollar store pumpkins, I’ve also used the hard plastic craft pumpkins available at Michael’s and Hobby Lobby.
+While I’m showing this full tutorial using a styrofoam dollar store pumpkin, you can also use a hard plastic craft pumpkin found at Michael’s and Hobby Lobby.
 They are a little on the yellow side so if you don’t paint them first, they will have a warmer undertone like the one of the far left below.

 My son is in pre-kindergarten and was able to help me make these, so while these are a great adult craft, it’s also an easy (and messy!!) one for kids to enjoy this season.

 This blog post may contain affiliate links.

 What You’ll Need